The most famous Egyptologists in history and their incredible discoveries

 With Henry Salt, Belzoni successfully removed the colossal statue of Ramses II (called the 'Statue of the Younger Memnon') from Egypt to the British Museum in London, where it remains to this day.

-Then, he discovered the entrance to the ancient temple of Abu Simbel in the south of Egypt.
+Then, he worked on the site of the ancient temple of Abu Simbel in the south of Egypt.

-Belzoni's archaeological methods were not very gentle, however.
+Unfortunately, his archaeological methods were not very gentle.
 In his haste to remove objects from tombs, he often damaged them.

-Belzoni's greatest discovery was the tomb of Seti I, which he first entered on the 17th of October, 1817.
+Ultimately, Belzoni's greatest discovery was the entrance to the tomb of Seti I, which he first saw on the 17th of October, 1817.

 This tomb had been untouched for over 3000 years and contained many well-preserved artifacts.